How can one find a burial or urn niche location?

 For urn spaces the cost for a bronze memorial plaque is $255.
 This is usually paid at the time of death and is not part of the reservation.
 We can suggest a text for the plaque and will coordinate the text and plaque production with the family.
 Besides the name and birth and death dates, we suggest also adding the birth and death places.
 Some add a maiden name, degree, profession or a simple message.
 We will provide a "proof" for the plaque and, once signed by the family, it will go to production and then be mounted on the urn niche wall.
 The production time is about 2 months.

 For graves - our cemetery regulations require a vault where to put the casket into the ground.
-The funeral home usually arranges the vault, but we can help as well.
+The funeral home usually arranges the vault, we can provide additional information.
 Similarly to the plaque, we will help coordinate the text on the gravestone with the family.
 Gravestone cost is currently at $650 - $850.
 The production time is 1-2 months.

 Is participation in the common Burial ceremonies required?